Icinga/icinga2/doc/8-cli-commands.md

-On operating systems without the `libedit` library installed there is no support line-editing or a command history.
+On operating systems without the `libedit` library installed there is no support for line-editing or a command history.
 However you can use the `rlwrap` program if you require those features:

     $ rlwrap icinga2 console